It’s taken a well-coordinated army, but researchers and reef managers are finally toppling the crown.

 They feed by extruding their stomach out of their bodies and onto the coral reef.
 Then they use enzymes to digest the coral polyps.

 Crown-of-thorns starfish (COTS) are a native coral predator.
 On an ‘average’ reef on the Great Barrier Reef it takes as few as 5-6 adult COTS per hectare to cause a decline in coral cover.
 But COTS outbreak densities are frequently much higher than this and result in massive reductions in coral cover.
-This puts added pressure on the reef on top of threats like bleaching and climate change.
+This puts added pressure on the reef in addition to threats like bleaching and climate change.

 You and what army?